forseti-security/forseti-security/_docs/_latest/develop/branch-methodology.md

 ### General Availability (GA) Branches

-GA branches are the main branches you'll use to inspect the currently stable, production-ready codebase, create a Pull Request (PR), or deploy to production.
+GA branches are the main branches you'll use to inspect the currently stable & production-ready codebase, create a Pull Request (PR), or deploy to production.

 * `dev`: development branch